duarteocarmo/interactive-dashboard-post/README.md

 (env) $ jupyter labextension install @jupyterlab/plotly-extension
 ```

+If you still have problems, follow [these instructions](https://plot.ly/python/getting-started/#jupyterlab-support-python-35).

 ## Launching the dashboard

 Follow the instructions above, but instead of launching jupyter lab: